Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Increasingly, across the country, such court-admissible documentation is provided by the remote alcohol monitoring program Soberlink.

-For many struggling individuals, this added accountability can help rebuild trust in familial relationships as well as help improve the recovery process.
-In custody and alcohol abuse cases where a child’s safety is in question, A Judge can order a comprehensive sobriety verification system that offers real-time results, providing peace of mind to Concerned Parties and court officials.
+For many struggling individuals with a history of substance abuse, this type of added accountability can help rebuild trust in familial relationships as well as help improve the recovery process.
+In custody and alcohol abuse cases where children's safety is in question, a judge can order a comprehensive sobriety verification system that offers real-time results, providing peace of mind to Concerned Parties and court officials while safeguarding the children.

 Innovative tools like remote alcohol monitors provide documented evidence that the user of the device has not been drinking.
 Testing can be completed 2 to 3 times a day or only during parenting time, depending on what is agreed upon or mandated by the court.